Nicolai Højgaard

-Nicolai Højgaard (born 12 March 2001) is a Danish professional golfer.
-He had a successful amateur career, winning the 2018 European Amateur and being part of the Danish team that won the Eisenhower Trophy later in the year.
+Nicolai Højgaard (born 12 March 2001) is a Danish professional golfer who currently plays on the PGA Tour and European Tour.
+In 2021, he and his twin brother, Rasmus, became the first brothers to win in back-to-back weeks on the European Tour.
+He also was part of the winning European 2023 Ryder Cup team.

 Amateur career

 Højgaard was part of the Danish team that won the 2017 European Boys Team Championship, beating the hosts Spain in the final.

 Højgaard had a successful 2018.
 In April he won a professional tournament, the Bravo Tours Open on the Nordic Golf League.
 In June he was second in the individual competition for the boys Toyota Junior World Cup, four strokes behind his brother Rasmus.
 Denmark also won the team competition.
 Two weeks later he won the European Amateur, a win that gained him an entry to the 2018 Open Championship.
 In September he was part of the Danish team that won the 2018 Eisenhower Trophy for the first time.
 He played for Europe in the Junior Ryder Cup later in September and in October he represented Denmark in the Youth Olympic Games.